- Program Benefits

 A: The amount of the au pair weekly stipend is established by regulations promulgated by the U. S. Department of State in compliance with the Fair Labor Standards Act and is subject to change.
-The au pair weekly stipend for the regular program is $195.75.
+The au pair weekly stipend for the regular program is a minimum of $195.75.
 The weekly stipend for the Par Expérience program is $250.

 Q: If we have hosted an au pair before, do we get a discount?

 A: Yes, EurAupair values the support of those returning families who have successfully hosted a EurAupair au pair for a year or more.
 Through their participation in the EurAupair Au Pair Program, our repeat families are working with EurAupair to contribute to improve intercultural understanding.
 EurAupair recognizes the commitment of these families to the EurAupair Au Pair Program, and offers them a $600 reduction in program fees.
 The same discount is also available to families who have hosted au pairs successfully with other U.S. Government designated au pair programs.